pkiraly/exploring-library-catalogues-as-data/README.md

-# exploring-library-catalogues-as-data
-Exploring library catalogues as data - a lesson for ProgrammingHistorian
+# Exploring library catalogues as data - a lesson for ProgrammingHistorian

 This repository is to support writing activities of a lesson provisionally titled as "Exploring library catalogues as data".
 These activities belong to